keeferrourke/rhpman-sim/README.md

 repository.
 It intentionally deviates from the code style used by the ns-3 library and simulator developers.

+## Important assumptions

+This **MUST** be run only on IPv4 based networks, the node ID that is used is a 32 bit identifier that is equal to the IPv4 address of the node.
+This ID is used to communicate and assign the nodes as replica holder nodes.
+This could be modified to use IPv6 addresses by using a 128 bit value instead.

 ## License

 While ns-3 is itself licensed under the GNU General Public License v2, the code